untrusting/datapay/README.md

 ```
 const privateKey = [YOUR PRIVATE KEY HERE];
 datapay.send({
 	safe: true,
 	data: ["0x6d02", "Hello from datapay"],
 	pay: { key: privateKey }
 });
 ```

-Above code builds an `OP_RETURN` transaction with `0x6d02 hello` as push data, and broadcasts it to Bitcoin SV network.
+Above code builds an `OP_RETURN` transaction with `0x6d02 Hello from datapay` as push data, and broadcasts it to Bitcoin SV network.

 ---